Childhood Cancer Awareness Month: 12 Ways to Give Support

 7. Start a fundraiser for someone facing childhood cancer

 If you’re connected to a child who has received news of a cancer diagnosis, consider starting a fundraiser.
 The cost of cancer can put a serious dent in a family’s finances, creating barriers between a sick child and much-needed care.
 In the US, high costs (even for those with insurance) force many cancer patients to skip necessary treatment.
-To help family members focus on the child’s recovery, launch a free fundraiser in his or her name to show that you’re supporting them.
+To help family members focus on the child’s health and recovery, launch a fundraiser in his or her name to show that you’re supporting them.

 8. Start a workplace fundraiser for childhood cancer research, education, or advocacy